chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 Cover art of ANOHNI and the Johnsons' My Back Was a Bridge for You to Cross.
 It's a portrait of Marsha P. Johnson.
 Marsha is looking into the camera, and is wearing earrings and a ring on her ring finger.
-The band name is written (stylised) at the top, the album name is written at the bottom.
+The band name is written (stylized) at the top, the album name is written at the bottom.
 {% end %}

 I Am a Bird Now is literally my favourite album of all time, and it holds a lot of personal meaning to me.